nourgaser/ng-brain/README.md

 ### 3. Permissions

 Define users and their access levels in `content/permissions.yaml`.
+Set `admin: true` for users who should have full-repo access (including `.git`).
+Admin users work directly on the real content directory (no virtual space), and any `paths` entries are ignored for them.

 ```yaml
 spaces: